delyan-boychev/Alzheimers-Classification/README.md

 # Alzheimer's classification

 ## Aim of the project
 The purpose is to develop testing algorithms for Alzheimer's Disease classification.
 I am using a Convolutional neural network to classify the patient's status.
 The input data is an MRI (Magnetic resonance imaging) of the brain.
 The number of output classes is 4.
-They are non-demented, very mild demented, mild demented and moderate demented.
+The classes are non-demented, very mild demented, mild demented and moderate demented.
 Check out the structure of the Convolutional Neural Network.
 |Layer (type)|Input shape  | Output Shape      |
 |------------|-------------|-------------------|
 |Conv2d-1    |(1, 128, 128)|(3, 124, 124)      |